astropy/astropy/docs/stats/lombscargle.rst

 Periodogram Algorithms
 ======================
-This package contains several implementations of the Lomb-Scargle Periodogram, which can be selected using the ``method`` keyword of the Lomb-Scargle power.
+The :class:`~astropy.stats.LombScargle` class makes available several complementary implementations of the Lomb-Scargle Periodogram, which can be selected using the ``method`` keyword of the Lomb-Scargle power.
-By design all methods will return the same results, though each has its advandages and disadganvages.
+By design all methods will return the same results (some approximate), and each has its advandages and disadganvages.

-For example, to compute a periodogram using the fast chi-square method, you can do the following:
+For example, to compute a periodogram using the fast chi-square method of Palmer (2009) [6]_, you can do the following:

 First we generate some data: